Yes, your tax refund is smaller

 MJ: Switching gears: How big of a contributor do you think the new State and Local Taxes (SALT) deduction cap is to smaller refunds?

 JR: It’s certainly one of the contributors.
 If you look at the tax bill overall, there are a couple of major changes that were used to reduce the overall size of the cut, to offset the enacted reductions in tax rates.
-One of those was the $10,000 SALT deduction cap, as well as some other changes: the main other one was eliminating personal exemptions, which were rolled into the larger standard deduction.
+One of those was the $10,000 SALT deduction cap, as well as some other changes; the main other one was eliminating personal exemptions, which were rolled into the larger standard deduction.
 But if you claimed more than $10,000 in state and local taxes last year, the SALT cap is one of those factors that will either reduce your tax cut—or, actually, it’ll throw you into the 6 percent of people who will see higher taxes.

 MJ: How do you think what’s going on with refunds will change perceptions of the tax bill?

 JR: It’s a little too early to say.
-If refunds are a little bit down, but stay roughly the same, this may not turn out to be such a big deal.
+If refunds are a little bit down but stay roughly the same, this may not turn out to be such a big deal.
 If there really is a big change in refunds, you’d expect it to have some effect.
 Again, what that means is that more of the tax cut was delivered last year relative to now.
 But if opinion in general follows the money, when the money comes out, you would expect it to have some effect.
 I think it’s too early to draw broad conclusions.

 This focus on what level refunds are and how they compare to last year is more about timing of the tax change than it is about the effects.
 Unless we think we got the effects completely wrong, refunds don’t provide a ton of new information in terms of evaluating the bill.